dh-notes/dhnotes/pages/dh-programs.md

 ### South America and the Caribbean
 - (In design stage) BA in Digital Humanities, University of West Indies \- Mona Campus, Jamaica

-## Undergraduate Minor or Certificate
+## Undergraduate Minor, Specialization or Certificate

 ### North America
 - Certificate in Digital Humanities, Rutgers University, USA